 The Gompa is well-known for its rock carvings and the belief that hoping here will result in a wish being granted.
 Make a wish at Ghar Gompa and hope to return someday.
 The trip is at a reasonably high altitude (3,000m to 3,800m), exacerbated by the dry air.

-Where does the Upper Mustang Trek Start and End?
+How does the Upper Mustang Trek start and end?

 The trip begins as we take a flight from Pokhara to Jomsom through the world’s biggest gorge which is known as Kali Gandaki Gorge which lies between Annapurna (8,091m) and Dhaulagiri (8,167m).
 After arrival, collect your gear and supplies and travel for 3 hours to Kagbeni, along the Kali Gandaki River with a spectacular mountain panorama.